- Iodine (I),

 - Test must be used within 12 months after purchase date.

 - Requisition Form to complete including your personal and medical history

 - Instructions on How to Use Urine Spot Collection Kit

-Analyzing elements can provide insight into why you may not synthesize or convert thyroid hormones and can help determine the cause of thyroid related symptoms.
+Analysing elements can provide insight into why you may not synthesise or convert thyroid hormones and can help determine the cause of thyroid related symptoms.
 The thyroid gland regulates cellular energy metabolism, as well as controls heart rate and protein synthesis for proper growth and development.

 • Feeling cold all the time when others don’t